On this page you can find details about the role of our National Field Officer as well as how to contact him, technical information and downloads.

 The Field Officer Role

 The Society structure includes an elected Field officer, appointed to provide guidance to members about the breed standard, and also to continue to review the breed standard and future direction of the breed.
-The Field officer is a member of the Society Council and is always an experienced breeder and judge.
+The Field officer is a member of the Society Board and is always an experienced breeder and judge.
 They travel around the regions, attending shows, sales and regional events.
 They also give advice to members of the Society on their flocks, their breeding policy and any aspect of flock management.
 They are also responsible for ensuring that judges appointed by the society are undertaking their duties properly and professionally.
 The Field Officer also provides technical information to the Society on various aspects of breeding and keeping sheep and the current advice can be accessed using the links at the end of this page.

 The Pat Bromley Trophy